Leviathan: Warships

 Leviathan: Warships is a video game developed by Pieces Interactive and published by Paradox Interactive in 2013.

 Reception

-The iOS and PC versions received above-average reviews according to the review aggregation website Metacritic.
+The iOS and PC versions received "mixed or average reviews" according to the review aggregation website Metacritic.
 GameSpot praised the PC version's naval combat, fleet customization options, and "rewarding payoff for clever tactics", but criticized the game's "poorly optimized" controls and "weak" campaign.
 IGN praised the multiplayer gameplay, but described the single-player campaign as "stagnant".